Australia's WYD connection rekindled at Mary MacKillop Canonisation Vigil

 Do you have a story of how Mary MacKillop Story has touched your life?
 The Catholic Diocese of Parramatta is inviting Parishioners to share their Mary MacKillop stories, ahead of her canonisation.

-To find out how, go to 'Share Your Mary MacKillop Story'.
+To find out how, go to 'Share Your Mary MacKillop Story' on the Catholic Diocese of Parramatta site.

 « Return to news list